 The University of Virginia once again has accepted numerous Jesuit students, with at least eight seniors accepted and considering UVa for this fall, including Jack Moroney and Sergio Ruiz, who also is among the many accepted to Florida.
 Larry Hodges received a full scholarship to the University of Miami and will join the Hurricanes’ storied football program.
 Football teammate Dane Belton accepted a full scholarship to the University of Iowa.

-The Class of 2019 will attend multiple Ivy League schools.
+The Class of 2019 will attend four Ivy League schools.
 Sebastian Torres, who is pictured on the homepage and below, will matriculate at Yale University.
 A Latin scholar, Torres, along with Hanna, spearheaded the 2018 Mission Drive to benefit displaced youths in Colombia.
 Trace Nuss, who recently was named a Tampa Bay Lightning Community Hero, was chosen a QuestBridge Scholar to Princeton University, though he also is considering Notre Dame.
 Tyler Petitt, an officer in Key Club and member of Jesuit’s two-time State Champion swim team, will enroll at Dartmouth College, the Ivy League school in New Hampshire.
 And Tyler Carreja, a State Champion swimmer as well who also considered Georgia Tech, will enroll at Cornell University.

 Seniors Miguel Coste, Sebastian Torres, Alex Orr, and Joseph Gonzalez represent their respective universities while pictured inside Jesuit's Gonzmart Hall.